mseckykoebel/website/blog-posts/play-the-game.md

 “Secky’s don’t work for anyone else…but you gotta play the game.”

-I hate networking.
-I hate LinkedIn.
-And, yes, I hate playing the game.
-It always felt disingenuous.
-I always clung too hard to childhood giftedness and a sense that I could ride meritocracy like an elevator to the kingdom of a 6-figure check.
+I don't love networking.
+It's always felt disingenuous.
+I've always clung too hard to childhood giftedness and a sense that I could ride meritocracy like an elevator to the kingdom of a 6-figure check.
 Or my own business, with Tech Crunch spreads, space lasers, and strippers.

 But, I went to Northwestern - and that’s not what I got.